MatteoGabriele/vue-analytics/docs/v-ga.md

 ```

 ### v-ga in v-for loops
-'this' is not available when using it on a child in a v-for loop.
-In that case, use '$parent' instead.
+'this' is not available on child elements in a v-for loop.
+To get the current component scope, use '$parent'.

 ```html
 <template>